Call me weird. Right up front.

 17. Easter Peep Graham Cracker House

 I thought of my children instantly when I saw this treat because they’re raised on a farm.
-How appropriate it would be to build the peep its own coop!
+How appropriate would it be to build the peep its own coop!

 Your kids can enjoy this edible project made up of a graham cracker coop and icing.
 What a great way to make memories.